AnushkaaBansal/CRONDA/README.md

-# CRONDA (Cloud Resource Organization and Deletion Automation)
+# CRONDA (Cloud Resource Operations and Deletion Automation)

 CRONDA is an open-source tool designed to automate the management and cleanup of Google Cloud Storage (GCS) buckets.
 It provides both a web interface and CLI for managing cloud resources efficiently.